-Class Participation Participation is critical for this project/team-based class.
-I will spot-check attendance throughout the semester and also expect you to participate in class discussions - both in-class and on discussion boards.
-At the end of the semester, there will also be a team member evaluation where each member rates fellow team members on the percent of their fair share of the work performed.
-Quizzes Each learning module will have an associated quiz to be completed online.
-You must complete each quiz by the deadline.
-There will be no retakes/makeups.
+Quizzes We will have short quizzes at the start of most class periods.
+These will be based on learning modules so you should come to class having reviewed the module for that week.
+I will then review the highlights of the learning module and cover additional related material as needed.
 Team Project CS 321 will have a software engineering project that requires students to participate in working teams where students organize, manage, and practice the software engineering lifecycle.
 The team project will cover software requirements, architecture, design, coding, and testing.
 Note : For group project assignments, you are NOT ALLOWED to include "guest names."
 Every person listed as a collaborator must contribute.
 If someone is listed as a collaborator but did not contribute, all will be given a zero on the assignment and reported to the university honor committee.
 Bottom line - if you have a team member that is ghosting you, it's far better to let them take the zero for an assignment than for the entire group to be penalized.
+I will also provide a rubric for the team assignments to assess whether a team member can claim credit for that assignment.
 Writing Assignments CS 321 includes Writing Intensive (WI) activities that, together with those of CS 306, meet the GMU WI Requirements in the BS CS Program (http://wac.gmu.edu).
 This means you will write 1750 graded words (or about 7 standard pages).
 For the first writing assignment, you will individually pick a topic from the learning modules and write a paper expanding on that topic to also include further literature review and citations.
 Really, anything related to software engineering will work here - just make sure you have at least 3 peer reviewed publications to cite.
 For the 2 nd writing assignment, you will pick an application of your choice (grocery store self-checkout, web site, game, etc.) and provide a critique of it's usability.
 Presentation & Discussion For this activity, you will work in pairs.
 You can pick your partner.
 This will be a 15-minute presentation.
 You will discuss with your partner and select a short paper, article, white paper etc. and present it in class.
 You should provide details of the material to be presented ahead of time.
 Everyone in class should read the material to be presented.
 Both you and your partner will present the material that you have chosen.
 It can be a PowerPoint/Google presentation or a talk followed by a discussion session.
 You and your partner will facilitate the discussion.
-Final Exam Comprehensive, in-class, and closed-notes.
-If you understood the quizzes and project assignments, you should be well-prepared for the exam.